yongkangc/Solidity-Gas-Optimizoor/README.md

 - **Documentation** on how to install, configure, and use the tool.
 - **Test suite** that covers various Solidity contracts and ensures the reliability of the optimization process.
 - **Benchmarking reports** that demonstrate the gas savings achieved by the tool on sample contracts.

-### Reach Goals

-- **Calldata optimization** that identifies and updates external function parameters to use `calldata` when beneficial.
-- **Dry-run mode** that outputs potential optimizations without altering the original code, for manual review.
-- **Smart contract metrics dashboard** that visualizes gas usage before and after optimizations.

 ## Roadmap